createcolor/bloody_well/README.md

 # Dataset description
 * 92 plates, each containing 42 wells (6 rows and 7 columns).
 * Each row corresponds to one blood sample and each column to one reagent.
+* All plates are cut into 3139 well images with a resolution of 512x512.
 * Reagents can be used to determine blood group according to the AB0, Rhesus, Kell systems.
 * Difficult cases